 The faculty, staff, and students of the College are a multicultural community of individuals encompassing a broad spectrum of religious traditions, political beliefs, ethnicities, cultures, genders, sexual orientations and gender identities.
 The College community is unique in that it strives to work and live together.
 In the process, members of the College community learn from one another in an atmosphere of positive contact and mutual respect.
 The College community is committed to behaving and expecting others to behave in ways that demonstrate its beliefs about the respectful treatment of each member of the College community.
 Davis & Elkins College believes that members of the College community are individually and collectively responsible for their behavior and are fully accountable for their actions.
 Davis & Elkins College students must take initiative and responsibility for their own learning and awareness of the differences which exist in the community and avoid all actions that negatively impact others.
-Davis & Elkins College's purpose, values, and daily activities.
+Davis & Elkins College is committed to these principles which are an integral part of the College's purpose, values, and daily activities.
 Individuals engaging in behavior that is believed to violate these policies will be held accountable through the appropriate disciplinary process.